Ottawa Senators (original): Re-entry into the AHAC

 In 1893–1894, Ottawa HC finished in a four-way tie for first in the AHAC standings.
 A playoff was arranged in Montreal for the championship between Ottawa, Montreal HC and Montreal Victorias (the other first place club, Quebec, having dropped out of the playoff).
 These games would be the first Stanley Cup playoff games ever played.
 As the 'away' team, Ottawa was given a bye to the final game.
 On March 23, 1894, at the Victoria Rink, Ottawa and Montreal HC played for the championship.
 Ottawa scored the first goal, but Montreal would score the next three to win the game 3–1.
 Ottawa captain Weldy Young fainted from exhaustion at the end of the game.

 For the period of 1894 to 1900, the club did not win the league championship, finishing as high as second several times, and fifth (last) once.
 For the 1896–97 season, the Ottawa club unveiled the first use of the 'barber-pole' style sweaters of horizontal bars of black, red and white.
-This basic style would be used by the club until 1954 except for the 1900 and 1901 seasons, when the team used a plain sweater with only the letter 'O' on the front, identical in design to the sweaters of the Ottawa Football Club, also an OAAA affiliate.
+This basic style would be used by the club until 1954 except for the 1900 and 1901 seasons, when the team used a plain sweater with only the letter 'O' on the front.

 In 1898, the AHAC dissolved over the admission of the intermediate-level team Ottawa Capitals of the rival Capital Amateur Association to the AHAC by a vote of the league executive.
 The Capitals had won the intermediate championship of the AHAC and were eligible to join the senior ranks.
 After they were outvoted by the intermediate-level teams of AHAC which wanted to promote the Capitals to the senior-level, the senior-level Ottawa, Montreal HC, Montreal Victorias and Quebec clubs left the AHAC and formed the Canadian Amateur Hockey League (CAHL), shutting out the Capitals.

 The club won the CAHL 1901 season title, its first league championship since winning the OHA in 1893.
 It wished to challenge the Stanley Cup champion Winnipeg Victorias at first but chose not to after deliberating for a week after the season, although it also had the option to challenge in the 1902 season.
 According to hockey historian Charles L. Coleman, it was due to the "lateness of the season".
 The Ottawa Journal openly supported the idea, stating that the players were 'racked' and would be at a serious disadvantage to travel to Winnipeg.

 Notable players of this period included Albert Morel and Fred Chittick in goal, leaders of the league several times in goaltending, and future Hall of Famers Harvey Pulford, Alf Smith, Harry Westwick and brothers Bruce Stuart and Hod Stuart.
 It was during this period that the nickname Senators was first used; however, from 1903 to 1906, the team is better known as the Silver Seven.